molinfo-vienna/CDPKit/README.md

 #### Installation via the `pip` command (CDPL Python bindings only)

-*Option 1: Direct installation (not yet possible, but coming soon!)*

-To install the CDPL Python bindings directly from [PyPI](https://pypi.org/) type:
+Option 1: Installation of the CDPL Python bindings in the usual way via [PyPI](https://pypi.org/) type:

 ```console
 $ pip install cdpkit
 ```

-*Option 2: Installation from source*

-`pip` can also perform an on-the-fly compilation of the CDPKit sources (may take some time) to build and install the CDPL Python bindings.
+This will download the CDPKit sources of the latest stable release and perform an on-the-fly compilation and installation of the python bindings.

-Build requirements and dependencies:
+For a succesfull build the requirements outlined below have to be fulfilled:

 - C++11 compliant compiler (mandatory)
 - boost-devel (V >= 1.63, mandatory)
 - python-devel and Python interpreter (V >= 3.6, mandatory)
 - cairo-devel (V >= 1.14, optional)

-Installation under specification of the Github repository URL:
+Option 2: Installation of the current development version under specification of the Github repository URL:

 ```console
 $ pip install git+https://github.com/molinfo-vienna/CDPKit.git
 ```

-Installation under specification of a local directory containing the CDPKit sources:
+Option 3: Installation under specification of a local directory containing the CDPKit sources:

 Change your CWD to the CDPKit source code folder and then from within the folder run